-So happy to know how popular these wall paint reviews have become!
+So happy to know how helpful these wall paint reviews have become!

-Benjamin Moore Chantilly Lace is another popular white paint color we love.
+Benjamin Moore Chantilly Lace is another great shade of white paint color we love around here.

 As you can see from our guest bedroom, above – this is such a pretty wall paint color.

-If you’re looking for a beautiful, classic white paint with a little bit of warmth to it, this could be the one.
+If you’re looking for a beautiful, classic, white paint this could be the one.